Dyalog/link/help/Overview.md

 # Overview

 As described on the [Home](Home.md) page, Link streamlines working with code in text files by mapping workspace content and filesystem content in a one-to-one relationship.
-Each unscripted namespace (created by `⎕NS` rather than `⎕FIX`) is associated with a directory of matching name while other workspace content (defined functions and scripted objects) are associated with one file per item.
+Each unscripted namespace (created by `⎕NS` rather than `⎕FIX`) is associated with a directory of matching name while other workspace content (defined functions, scripted namespaces, classes and interfaces, arrays) are associated with one file per item.
 Depending on which synchronisation options have been selected, Link will synchronise changes in none, one or both directions.

 ## Scope